American Music Awards 2017 Winners: The Complete List

 Imagine Dragons

-Linkin Park
+WINNER: Linkin Park

 twenty one pilots